OSCA-Nairobi/OpenSourceResources/resources/Resources.md

 - [8 non-code ways to contribute to open source](https://opensource.com/life/16/1/8-ways-contribute-open-source-without-writing-code) by [OpenSource](https://twitter.com/OpenSourceWay)

 ## Using Version Control
-- [Think Like (a) Git](http://think-like-a-git.net/) - Git introduction for "advanced beginners," but are still struggling, in order to give you a simple strategy to safely experiment with git.
+- [Think Like (a) Git](http://think-like-a-git.net/) - Git introduction for "advanced beginners," but are still struggling, to give you a simple strategy to safely experiment with git.
 - [Try Git](https://try.github.io/) - Learn Git in 15 minutes from within your browser for free.
 - [Everyday Git](https://git-scm.com/docs/giteveryday) - A useful minimum set of commands for Everyday Git.
 - [Oh shit, git!](https://ohshitgit.com/) - how to get out of common `git` mistakes described in plain English; also see [Dangit, git!](https://dangitgit.com/) for the page without swears.
 - [Atlassian Git Tutorials](https://www.atlassian.com/git/tutorials) - various tutorials on using `git`.
 - [GitHub Git Cheat Sheet](https://education.github.com/git-cheat-sheet-education.pdf) (PDF)
 - [freeCodeCamp's Wiki on Git Resources](https://forum.freecodecamp.org/t/wiki-git-resources/13136)
-- [GitHub Flow](https://www.youtube.com/watch?v=juLIxo42A_s) (42:06) - GitHub talk on how to make a pull request.
+- [GitHub Flow](https://www.youtube.com/watch?v=juLIxo42A_s) (42:06) - GitHub talks about how to make a pull request.
 - [GitHub Learning Resources](https://docs.github.com/en/github/getting-started-with-github/git-and-github-learning-resources) - Git and GitHub learning resources.
 - [Pro Git](https://git-scm.com/book/en/v2) - The entire Pro Git book, written by Scott Chacon and Ben Straub and published by Apress.
 - [Git-it](https://github.com/jlord/git-it-electron) - Step by step Git tutorial desktop app.